Rosetta Loreta Bedroom September 27th, 2017

 Vintage suitcases are the perfect nightstand alternative – they are readily available and full of charm.
 In my bedroom my husband's nightstand is four stacked suitcases we've collected over the years.
 You could easily place a single suitcase on top of a stool like in the image shown here and have an equally lovely vignette.
 Most of us have extra chairs lying around and if you don't they are an easy find on Craigslist or at thrift stores and make perfect casual nightstands.
 Old trunks make great nightstands because of the instant character they bring to a space and they're a nice big storage option for those of us with smaller spaces.
 Painted to match a room's decor a lovely drop‐leaf table becomes a spacious nightstand.
 An adjustable‐height vintage stool like this one is a nice alternative to the traditional nightstand.
 You can raise or lower the stool to work perfectly in its new function and even have a little room to store books underneath.

-Manya Matveev Dining Room September 22nd, 2017
+Manya Matveev Dining Room September 25th, 2017

 Natzu Shimizu Bathroom September 25th, 2017

 Rosetta Loreta Bathroom September 25th, 2017

 Orlene Lefebvre Bedroom September 25th, 2017

 Manya Matveev Bathroom September 25th, 2017